eddmann/eddmann.github.io/_posts/2014/2014-01-20-implementing-a-dynamic-vector-array-in-c.md

     $(RM) *.o $(OUT)
 ```

-Looking at the code example above you will notice a few variables which are used to define specific aspects used when running the targets (such as the compiler command and flags used).
+Looking at the code example above, you will notice a few variables that are used to define specific aspects when running the targets (such as the compiler command and flags used).
-To keep things modular the compilation of the 'main' and 'vector' source-code files has been split, with file dependences specific to each target specified after the short-name.
+To keep things modular, the compilation of the 'main' and 'vector' source-code files has been split, with file dependencies specific to each target specified after the short name.
 The 'debug' target appends a macro definition flag which is used to include any debug information present in the source code.

 ## The Header File

-Defining a header file allows the programmer to separate specific aspects of the programs source-code into reusable files.
+Defining a header file allows the programmer to separate specific aspects of the programme's source code into reusable files.
 These files commonly contain forward declarations of identifiers and functions.
-This allows a user to include the codes header file in their own work, separating the definition from the implementation.
+This allows a user to include the code's header file in their own work, thereby separating the definition from the implementation.
-Including a header file produces the same results as copying the full contents into the callers file.
+Including a header file produces the same results as copying the full contents into the caller's file.
 Below shows the header file implemented for the vector example.

 ```c